What are the Compensation Limits for Faculty Working on Federally Sponsored Projects?

 What does this mean??

-- Charges for compensation are allowable at the faculty member’s base rate.
+- Charges for compensation are allowable at the faculty member’s institutional base salary (IBS) rate.

 - Extra compensation above the base rate is allowable under certain conditions.

 - The work must be above and beyond the normal workload.

 - There must be written approval from the sponsor.

 - Caps on summer salary are based on the Faculty member's IBS rate during the academic year.